 Direct Water Away:

-The ground around your property may need to be grading away from your home.
-This simple fix can prevent water from seeping into your house undetected.
+If you notice that the outside area around your home is continually wet or damp, you may need to investigate the possibility of having your property graded slightly away from your home.
+This simple change can prevent water from seeping into your house undetected.

 Clean Those Gutters: